usetrmnl/trmnl-kobo/readme.md

 - fetch image information via curl (and report battery status),
 - parse information via jq (image url and refresh rate)
 - fetch the image
-- rotate it with convert (ImageMagic)
+- rotate the display with fbdepth (if needed, using PNG mode and high DPI, TRMNL api is already inverted)
 - print it with fbink
 - disable wifi
 - disable charging led